-- 1. Main stream/ Sub stream: Select to configure two basic categorized streams. - 2.
-Codec: video compression codec in H.264, MPEG-4, or MJPEG.
-Note that MPEG-4 is not supported for Liveview. - 3.
+- 1. Codec: video compression codec in H.264, MPEG-4, or MJPEG.
+Note that MPEG-4 is not supported for Liveview. - 2.
 Frame size: video resolution.
-Note that due to the limited CPU resources, you may not be able to change the resolution to a very high value, e.g., 5MP in the 1920x1920 resolution. - 4.
-Maximum frame rate: the highest frame rate. - 5.
-Intra frame period: How often an I-frame will be inserted into the video stream. - 6.
+Note that due to the limited CPU resources, you may not be able to change the resolution to a very high value, e.g., 5MP in the 1920x1920 resolution. - 3.
+Maximum frame rate: the highest frame rate. - 4.
+Intra frame period: How often an I-frame will be inserted into the video stream. - 5.
 Smart Stream II: Some newer camera models come with Smart Stream features.
-Please refer to the next page for detailed information. - 7.
+Please refer to the next page for detailed information. - 6.
 Video quality: You may either select Constant bit rate or Fixed Quality as the defining rules for video transmission: